 WilDi isn't the right answer for every carpet cleaning ad budget.
 A few honest cases where traditional channels still pencil out:

 If you're running a national franchise system across hundreds of locations on a CPG-style budget, broadcast television and national digital deliver scale that GPS-verified delivery can't match.
-WilDi's mesh runs neighborhood-deep, not country-wide.
+WilDi delivers nation-wide via Backgrounds and into any Tunnel or Zone the operator places, but per-metro driver density is sized today for hyperlocal saturation, not broadcast TV's mass reach.
 Independent operators competing with these chains locally are exactly the case CPVD was built for.

 Frequently asked questions